SebMouren/command-line-api-wiki/Using-the-API.md

 ## Alternatives for invocation handler

-The invocation is where the important code of your application runs!
+The invocation is where the important code of your application runs.

 Defining the action to be performed within the structural definition allows the correct values to be automatically bound and passed to the action.
 The code performing the action can generally be ignorant of all aspects of the syntax used to call it.